JacopoMadaluni/ToguzKorgools/README.md

 # ToguzKorgool
-# King's College London - 5CCS2SEG - Agile Project - Team Jacana.
+King's College London

+5CCS2SEG

+Agile Project

+## Team Jacana
+Members
-David Simon Tetruashvili
+* David Simon Tetruashvili

-Michael Jacob
+* Michael Jacob

-Alexander Bass
+* Alexander Bass

-Faris Rehman
+* Faris Rehman

-Jacopo Madaluni
+* Jacopo Madaluni

+## APIs
+Gson API has been used for the ability to serialize and deserialize a board state to and from a JSON format.